WiseGuru/Community-Digital-Garden-Docs/syntax-and-style-guide.md

 ## Codeblocks
 Codeblocks with syntax highlighting must be wrapped using either Jekyll's highlight syntax[^3] or HTML, as demonstrated and discussed in the [JTD official docs](https://just-the-docs.github.io/just-the-docs/docs/ui-components/code/).

-If you use Obsidian as your editor, there is a codeblock template for you in the templates folder, and it includes the `raw/endraw` Nunjucks tags described below.
-Additionally, if the sample text is HTML, it's recommended that you wrap the text in triple-tics and use either Jekyll-Markdown or HTML `div` to wrap it, as Obsidian renders HTML natively and this can cause problems.
+If you use Obsidian as your editor, there is a codeblock template for you in the templates folder, and it includes the `raw/endraw` described below.

 ### Jekyll
-By default, code wrapped with the Jekyll `highlight` tag doesn't need to have the Markdown codeblock within.
-They can just wrap the script and identify the type of code[^4] in the callout itself.
-[Supported syntax highlighting in Jekyll - Fabrizio Musacchio](https://www.fabriziomusacchio.com/blog/2021-08-11-Syntax_Highlighting_in_Jekyll/)
+Jekyll's syntax highlighting is the least-janky way to highlight code.
+Jekyll supports a wide-range of languages for syntax-highlighting, described here and elsewhere: [Supported syntax highlighting in Jekyll - Fabrizio Musacchio](https://www.fabriziomusacchio.com/blog/2021-08-11-Syntax_Highlighting_in_Jekyll/)[^4]

 Examples: